 Goodwill and other intangible assets that have indefinite useful lives are not amortized, but rather, are tested for impairment annually or more frequently if impairment indicators arise.
-Prior to the first quarter of fiscal year 2023, the Company managed its operations as one reporting unit.
-At the beginning of the first quarter of fiscal year 2023, the Company began to manage its operations as two operating segments and two reporting units, namely Med Tech and Med Device (see Note 18 "Segment and Geographic Information" set forth in the Notes to our consolidated financial statements included in this Annual Report on Form 10-K).
-The annual goodwill impairment review performed in April 2023 and 2022 indicated no goodwill impairments.
+The annual goodwill impairment review performed in April 2023 indicated no goodwill impairment.
 As of May 31, 2023, the Company concluded that the sale of the dialysis product portfolio and BioSentry tract sealant system biopsy businesses to Merit Medical Systems, Inc. was a triggering event for the Med Device report unit.
 The Company utilized the income approach to determine the fair value of the remaining Med Device reporting unit.
 Based on the results of this evaluation, the Company recorded a goodwill impairment charge of \$14.5 million for the year ended May 31, 2023 to write down the carrying value of the Med Device reporting unit to fair value.
-If actual results differ from the assumptions and estimates used in the goodwill and intangible asset calculations, we could incur future impairment or amortization charges, which could negatively impact our financial condition and results of operations.
+As of February 29, 2024, the Company concluded that the sustained decline in our stock price was a triggering event for the Med Tech reporting unit.
+The Company utilized the income approach, as it was determined to be a better representation of the remaining Med Tech reporting unit's projected long-term performance.
+Based on the results of this evaluation, the Company recorded a goodwill impairment charge of \$159.5 million for the quarter ended February 29, 2024 to write down the carrying value of the Med Tech reporting unit to fair value.